-School-aged children are given the opportunity to interact in group activities, art and craft, construction and physical activity or just relax with their friends.
+School-aged children are given the opportunity to interact in group experiences, inquiry based learning, construction and physical activity or just relax with their friends.

 We have a team of dedicated Educators, whom hold the relevant qualifications along with a current First Aid & CPR Certificate and Blue Card.
 All Educators are regularly provided with opportunities to advance their understanding through professional development opportunities.
 We pride ourselves on the inclusion of the strengths, needs and interests of all children.